Stormwater Quality Permit & Renewals

 Stormwater Quality Permitting Overview

-• Cleanout/Maintain system (If necessary) – Manifest must be provided for system cleanouts
+• RCleanout/Maintain system (If necessary) – Manifest must be provided for system cleanouts

-• Prepare Documents – To include owner’s affidavit, permit application, and engineer certification
+• RPrepare Documents – To include owner’s affidavit, permit application, and engineer certification

-• P.E. certification (site visit) – A Texas-licensed P.E. must attest to the functionality of the system
+• RP.E. certification (site visit) – A Texas-licensed P.E. must attest to the functionality of the system

-• Take system photos including location reference photo – To verify the system photos are from the proper address, a background photo (preferably showing the system and building address) is required
+• RTake system photos including location reference photo – To verify the system photos are from the proper address, a background photo (preferably showing the system and building address) is required

-• Submit documents along with a check for permit fees – Checks should never be sent without supporting documents as this can confuse the process
+• RSubmit documents along with a check for permit fees – Checks should never be sent without supporting documents as this can confuse the process

 The Permitting Process – Requirements